Tight bounds for private communication over bosonic Gaussian channels based on teleportation simulation with optimal finite resources: Introduction

 \section{Introduction}

 The ultimate performance of a communication channel is given by its capacity.
 In quantum information theory~\cite{Watrous,Hayashi,NielsenChuang,Bengtsson}, there are several definitions of capacity, depending on whether one wants to send classical information, quantum information, entanglement etc. In particular, the secret-key capacity of a quantum channel represents the maximum number of secret bits that two authenticated remote users may extract at the ends of the channel, without any restrictions on their local operations (LOs) and classical communication (CC), briefly called LOCCs.
-This capacity is particularly important because it upper-bounds the secret key rate of any point-to-point protocol of quantum key distribution (QKD)~\cite{BB84,Ekert,Gisin}.
-In this context, the highest key rates are those achievable by QKD\ protocols implemented with continuous-variable (CV) systems, i.e., bosonic modes of the electromagnetic field, which are conveniently prepared in Gaussian states~\cite{Weedbrook.et.al.RVP.12,Adesso.Ragy.OSID.14,SamRMPm,Serafini.B.17,hybrid}.
-These quantum states are transmitted through optical fibers or free-space links which are typically modeled as one-mode Gaussian channels~\cite{GaussianAttacks}.
+This capacity is particularly important because it upper-bounds the secret key rate of any point-to-point protocol of quantum key distribution (QKD)~\cite{BB84,Ekert} (see Ref.~\cite{QKDreview} for a comprehensive review).
+In this context, the highest key rates are those achievable by QKD\ protocols implemented with continuous-variable (CV) systems, i.e., bosonic modes of the electromagnetic field, which are conveniently prepared in Gaussian states~\cite{Weedbrook.et.al.RVP.12,Adesso.Ragy.OSID.14,SamRMPm,Serafini.B.17,hybrid} .
+These quantum states are transmitted through optical fibers or free-space links which are typically modeled as one-mode Gaussian channels~\cite{Weedbrook.et.al.RVP.12,Holevo.PIT.07,Caruso,HolevoVittorio} , to be considered as the direct effect of collective Gaussian attacks~\cite{GaussianAttacks}.